 The entire Bible is the story of God's relentless pursuit of and devotion to the human race.
 He is the dependable father who will never leave, who pours out his mercy and compassion on broken hearts, whose strong arms bind up wounds, and whose abundant grace eases pain.

 For fathers themselves, God is the gentle counselor, the perfect role-model.
 He encourages dads in their sacred calling, and offers divine wisdom to common men who dare to fall to their knees and seek his guidance.

-The Psalmist paints a beautiful picture in Chapter 103 of the characteristics of God that every father should emulate.
+The Psalmist paints a beautiful picture in Psalms 103 of the characteristics of God that every father should emulate.
 Verse 8, for instance, reminds us that, "The Lord is merciful and gracious, slow to anger, and plenteous in mercy."
 My own father frequently read the passage to me as a child.
 I always thought that it was partly to teach me about the characteristics of our heavenly father, and partly to remind him of the type of dad and man he should be.

 In Ephesians 6:4 we read, "Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord."
 In other words, God's word is the definitive fathering manual.
 The answers and prescriptions are all there.
 They have guided both dads and children of all ages through the centuries and their advice and counsel are as true in these modern days as they have ever been.

 May you experience the power, peace and truth of the ancient words.
 May you, dear dads everywhere, use the Bible as your guidebook and thus unlock the key to becoming the father your children deserve.
 And may those whose hearts have been broken learn the intimacy, joy and fulfillment of truly knowing your heavenly father.
 Make yourself vulnerable to him - He will delight your heart and flood the dry places in your soul with his fatherly love.